 Section \ref{p} is dedicated to projection bands in abstract vector lattices, in particular it contains the two theorems quoted above.
-On top of that we show that being a projection band is a local property (Proposition \ref{pb}), and find the largest ideal of a vector lattice which has (P)PP (Corollary \ref{pppp}).
-We also show that a vector lattice has (P)PP if it has a majorizing order dense sublattice with (P)PP (Corollary \ref{pb2}).
+On top of that we show that being a projection band is a local property (Proposition \ref{pb}), and find the largest ideal of a vector lattice which has PP (the projection property) or PPP (Corollary \ref{pppp}).
+We also show that a vector lattice has PP or PPP if it has a majorizing order dense sublattice with PP or PPP, respectively (Corollary \ref{pb2}).
 As a consequence of Theorem \ref{main}, we show (Corollary \ref{kks}) that a vector lattice has PP if and only if it is ``locally'' a dense sublattice of $\Co\left(K\right)$, for a compact extremally disconnected Hausdorff $K$.
 Finally, in Corollary \ref{sm} we prove that a uniformly closed principal ideal in a uniformly complete Archimedean vector lattice is a projection band.

 One of the motives permeating this work is that some properties of a vector lattice are ``horizontal'' in nature, in particular completely describable on the level of the compact spaces on which the vector lattice is modelled.
 An alternative way of discussing these ``horizontal'' properties is in terms of the lattice of the ideals of a vector lattice.
 In this section we take an opportunity to draw attention to the utility of this language, in particular to the fact (Corollary \ref{com}) that in an Archimedean vector lattice bands and projection bands can be described as pseudo-complemented and complemented elements of the lattice of the ideals, respectively.
 We also examine the equivalent characterizations of the ideals of a vector lattice (Proposition \ref{id}), and discuss some correspondences between the vector lattice concepts and their lattice-theoretic counterparts.
 Roughly speaking a vector lattice concept ``restricted'' to the positive cone becomes the corresponding lattice-theoretic concept (Proposition \ref{lid}, Corollary \ref{lidd} and Corollary \ref{idis}).
 The material of this section is not novel, but it does not seem to be present in the literature in a coherent form.